-The earliest edition of The Elements of Style was first set down nearly 100 years ago.
+The earliest edition of The Elements of Style was set down 100 years ago in 1919.

 But it’s far from outdated.

-In fact, it remains the most brief and practical guide to English writing that’s ever appeared.
+In fact, The Elements of Style remains the most brief and practical guide to English writing that’s ever appeared.
 By far.

 Whenever I give a writing workshop, I always ask all the participants who has a copy of The Elements of Style on their desks.